The Republic of Cyprus recognised the Republic of Estonia on 12 September 1991 and diplomatic relations were established on 22 January 1992.

 - Agreement on the Mutual Protection of Classified Information (signed 27 November 2012).

-Economic relations between Estonia and Cyprus have developed from year to year.
+Economic relations between Estonia and Cyprus have developed over the years.
 The main economic agreements between Estonia and Cyprus have helped to create favourable conditions for economic co-operation.

 Source: Statistics Estonia

 Cyprus is one of the main destinations for Estonian direct investments.
 In 2018, the trade volume between Estonia and Cyprus was 17 mln EUR.
 Cyprus was Estonia´s 55th biggest trading partner overall.
 It was ranked 55th among Estonia’s export partners and 52nd among its import partners.